 - Raw/fermented dairy products like kefir

-The good news is that it’s easier than ever before to eat a gluten-free diet these days.
+The good news is that it’s easier than ever to eat a gluten-free diet these days.
 There’s an almost endless amount of healthy gluten-free recipes to choose from on a daily basis.
 Here are a few of my favorites:

 - Crustless Spinach Quiche Recipe